 A healthy, quick growing tomato plant may not be immune to disease but will be able to last longer before being effected and often produce ripe fruit before being “bumped off!”.

 If you are up for a challenge, try grafting your own rootstock.
-It’s fun but a bit fiddly – yet will provide all the above mentioned advantages.
+It’s fun but a bit fiddly – yet it will provide all the above mentioned advantages.

 It’s unfortunate that heirloom varieties aren’t always the most disease resistant, or provide the quantity of tomatoes that many hybrids do.
 However, grafting a vigorous and disease resistant rootstock to an heirloom can improve performance – if that’s what you wish to do of course!